GNOME/gobject-introspection/docs/website/tools/g-ir-scanner.rst

     Headers which should be included in C programs.
 This option can be specified multiple times to include more than one header.

+--doc-format=DOC_FORMAT
+    The format of the inline documentation.
+This option can either be gi-docgen, gtk-doc-markdown, gtk-doc-docbook or hotdoc.

 -n, --namespace=NAME
     The namespace name.
 This name should be capitalized, eg the first letter should be upper case.
 Examples: Gtk, Clutter, WebKit.